 I’ve given up on the idea that art in reproduction is for sale and I focus on making work that is better in person than in reproduction.

-No one has ever claimed a reproduction of my work as their own, but when I’ve known about images of my work being used without any mention of my name I’ve approached the situation as a teaching opportunity.
+When I’ve known about images of my work being used without any mention of my name, I’ve approached the situation as a teaching opportunity.

 Lots of people make originals that resemble mine somewhat, and when they give me credit it makes me feel pretty good about my work.